mistahoward/blazor-why-did-you-render/TEST-CROSS-PLATFORM.md

 ### 3. Expected WASM Behavior
 - ✅ Browser console shows all render tracking
-- ✅ Browser storage contains session data
+- ✅ No persisted browser storage (ephemeral session ID only)
 - ✅ JavaScript interop works for performance tracking
 - ✅ Component inheritance works with TrackedComponentBase
 - ✅ No server console output (client-side only)